DNN-STYX/demo/README.md

-# The prototype tool: STYX
+# The Prototype tool of STYX